 When the gate function is off, the first acoustic return (bottom or other) will be digitized and displayed as depth.
 In the automatic mode, a self-adaptive gate, based upon real-time mathematical modeling will be established.
-When the unit is operating in Dual Frequency mode, both acoustic returns have their own individual gate.
-Auto Gates mode provides the most robust digital bottom tracking.
+This mode provides the most robust digital bottom tracking.
 The user toggles between Off, Auto and Manual screens by pressing the GATE key.

 The Manual mode is used when physical or biological conditions cause a "false bottom' in the water column.
-In such cases, the user may direct the Bathy-500DF to digitize acoustic returns only below that depth.
+In such cases, the user may direct the Bathy-500MF to digitize acoustic returns only below that depth.

-Once in the Manual mode, the user may change the false bottom blanking depth via the INCREMENT and DECREMENT keys.
+Once in the Manual mode, the user may change the false bottom blanking depth via the IMCREMENT and DECREMENT keys.
 Depressing ENTER will then accept that value.
 An example of the Manual mode page is shown below.